Klutzleo/FlippeRPG/applications_user/FlippeRPG/ASSET_CREATION.md

 FlippeRPG uses sprites and animations for visual elements, particularly the **Campfire Multiplayer Scene**.
 This guide explains how to design, export, and integrate custom assets into the game.

+**Display Info:** Flipper Zero has a **128x64 pixel monochrome LCD display** (black and white only).
+All sprites must be designed in black and white for optimal visibility on the device.

 ## Current Implementation Status

 ### Text-Based Rendering (Current)